campfireunion/docs/docs/1.0/flipside/references/settings/dashboard-settings.md

 # Dashboard settings

-The following settings can be accessed via the **Settings** tab of the Flipside Studio dashboard.
+The following settings can be accessed via the **Settings** tab of the Flipside dashboard.

 ## Multiplayer